How to Succeed as a Duke Premed

 Part 2: Duke premed requirements

-Duke offers a full breadth of interesting classes and majors!
-As a student, you could pick areas of study ranging from engineering to evolutionary or cultural anthropology to public policy to literature.
+Duke offers a wide range of interesting classes and majors!
+As a student, you could choose from areas of study ranging from engineering to evolutionary or cultural anthropology to public policy to literature.

 Most freshmen and sophomores focus on completing the introductory science classes.
 As a result, early premed schedules are usually very similar.
 This helps underclassmen generate an informal network of premed students who help support each other in and out of the classroom.
-However, you can still be flexible when arranging the order of courses used to fulfill the premed requirements.
+However, you can still be flexible when arranging the course order to fulfill the premed requirements.

-Different medical schools may look for slightly different academic courses, either in the sciences or in the humanities, but most schools follow the guideline above.
-It is important to periodically check the websites of medical schools in your home state and any others you are interested in to monitor any changes.
+Different medical schools may look for slightly different academic courses, either in the sciences or in the humanities, but most schools follow the guidelines above.
+It is essential to periodically check the websites of medical schools in your home state and any others you are interested in to monitor any changes.

 High-achieving high school students always have questions about using AP credits.
 At Duke, students can subtract a total of two AP credits from the 34 needed for graduation, so students with at least two credits will only need to complete 32 credits at Duke to graduate in four years.

 However, while most medical schools will accept at least some form of AP credit, many look for additional coursework in a similar area of study to demonstrate success at the college level.
 Additionally, the content taught in these AP courses may not always match perfectly with the material taught in the equivalent Duke courses.
-Plus, medical schools can change their mind at any time about accepting AP credit, so as always it is prudent to check requirements each year for medical schools that you are interested in.
+Plus, medical schools can change their mind about accepting AP credit at any time, so as always, it is prudent to check the requirements each year for medical schools you are interested in.

-Duke has a detailed structure of college course equivalents for AP credits that you can find here.
+Duke has a detailed structure of college course equivalents for AP credits, which you can find here.

 One of the following sequences: